Update: This model has now been discontinued. It has been replaced by the Keurig K55.

 - The water holder comes off of the machine, making it easy to clean as well as refill

 - The short lifespan of the water hoses means that a replacement will be needed in about two years

 - Charcoal water filters will need to be replaced on a regular basis

 - The machine doesn’t turn itself off automatically, leaving the heating component subject to burn out

 - Only accepts a maximum mug height of 7 inches, meaning that most large travel mugs won’t fit

 - Made of plastic that feels kind of flimsy

 I do like the features of this coffee maker, as well as its extreme versatility as far as the types of beverages it can brew.
-It does have a few downsides, such as those pesky filters and the feel of the exterior plastic, but these things pale in comparison to the upsides of the machine.
+It does have a few downsides, such as those pesky filters and the feel of the exterior plastic, and has since been replaced by more advanced Keurig coffee makers.